Periods on the pill – are they real or fake?

 If the question is ‘I’m experiencing bleeding, can I be pregnant?’, well, yes, you could be.

 It all comes back to the differences between a period, withdrawal bleeding, and breakthrough bleeding.
-A period is all about the preparation for pregnancy: if the egg released has not been fertilised, the lining of the uterus is shed alongside the unfertilised egg.
+A period is all about the preparation for pregnancy.
+If the egg released has not been fertilised, the lining of the womb is shed with the unfertilised egg as a period

 But withdrawal and breakthrough bleeding are different to a normal period and are often lighter and less frequent.
-Bleeding during pregnancy can also occur, and may for example be caused by implantation bleeding – where the developing embryo attaches to the wall of the uterus – or changes to the cervix (the neck of the womb) caused by pregnancy.
-If spotting occurs, it may be mistaken for withdrawal or breakthrough bleeding.
-Investing in some period pants, such as WUKA or Modibodi, could help you feel more secure going about your day without worrying about spotting.
+Bleeding during pregnancy can also occur, and may be caused by implantation bleeding – where the developing embryo attaches to the wall of the uterus – or changes to the cervix (the neck of the womb) caused by pregnancy.
+If spotting occurs, you may think it’s withdrawal or breakthrough bleeding form the pill, but could actually be due to pregnancy.

 The moral of the story?
 If in doubt, check it out!
 If you suspect you may be pregnant, a simple pregnancy test is the easiest way to find out.
 And consult your doctor if you’re experiencing any unusual bleeding that is causing you concern.
 Spotting whilst on the pill or during pregnancy can be entirely normal, but it may also be a sign of something more serious.